DanielaBWeiss/BeerW-BigData-Project/heuristics/README.md

 # Heuristics

 As defined earlier, our main goal is to define the consumer mission (ticket mission) - why did the consumer come here?
+And a further goal of predicting the Guest Count, based on a table order.
 It is a hard problem.

 Here, we'll specify the different occasions (there are various of occasions, some specific to certain guest counts).